jmne/ps-housetech-website/website/docs/exchange/wiki.md

+---
+sidebar_position: 5
+---

 # Connect to the Exchange Server and Build a Calendar API Endpoint
 This documentation provides detailed steps on how to connect to an Exchange server and build a calendar API endpoint based on the provided Python files in PS HouseTech Backend GitLab: `exchange.py`, `route.py` and `run.py`.

 ## Getting Started